MelbourneDeveloper/Moqesq/README.md

     Assert.AreEqual("123", result);
 }
 ```
 Notice how much code is necessary to mock many dependencies - even when you are not interested them.
+Whenever the dependency list changes, the unit tests break.
+This solves that problem.

 Perform an integration test on two classes (`SomeClass` and `Test3`). `SomeClass` depends on `ITest3` and `Test3` depends on `ITest2` which we mock.
 The extensions automatically create the mocks.